MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-app-permissions.md

 ---
 # required metadata

-title: Control which third-party cloud apps get permissions | Microsoft Docs
+title: Control which third-party cloud OAuth apps get permissions | Microsoft Docs
-description: This article provides information about how you can control, ban and allow third-party app permissions.
+description: This article provides information about how you can control, ban and allow third-party OAuth apps.
 keywords:
 author: rkarlin
 ms.author: rkarlin